ryantd42/NY-Legislative-Git/2023/A7107B-2023/bill.md

  622 of the laws of 2022, is renumbered section 6438-c.
   § 2.
 Paragraph (a) of subdivision 1 of section 6438-c of the education
- law,  as  added  by  chapter 622 of the laws of 2022 and such section as renumbered by section 1 of this act, is  amended to read as follows:
+ law,  as  added  by  chapter 622 of the laws of 2022 and such section as renumbered by section one of this act, is  amended to read as follows:
   (a) "student-athlete" shall mean (I) a student enrolled at  a  college and  participating  in  intercollegiate athletics, OR (II) AN INDIVIDUAL WHO HAS COMPLETED AT LEAST THEIR SOPHOMORE YEAR OF HIGH SCHOOL OR INTER-